Bogo, Cebu

-The plebiscite for the cityhood of Bogo was held on June 16, 2007, in which 97.82% of voters of Bogo voted for cityhood.
-Former representative Clavel Asas-Martinez announced that the cityhood of Bogo has been ratified.
-It became the sixth component city of Cebu province.

-Government center
+History

+The first recorded settlements in Bogo date back from the 17th century.
+The city was named after a single Bogo tree (Garuga floribunda) on the shore that served as a bartering post at the site of the city’s wharf.
+In 1920s, large sugarcane plantations were established.

+On June 16, 2007, Bogo became a city after ratification of Republic Act 9390 by 97.82% of voters.

+The Supreme Court declared the cityhood law of Bogo and 15 other cities unconstitutional after a petition filed by the League of Cities of the Philippines in its ruling on November 18, 2008.
+On December 22, 2009, the cityhood law of Bogo and 15 other municipalities regained its status as cities again after the court reversed its 2008 ruling.
+On August 23, 2010, the court reinstated its 2008 ruling, causing Bogo and 15 cities to become regular municipalities.
+Finally, on February 15, 2011, Bogo became a city again including the 15 municipalities declaring that the conversion to cityhood met all legal requirements.
+The League of Cities of the Philippines recognized the cityhood of Bogo and 15 other cities on July 19, 2013.

 The new Bogo City Hall was inaugurated on April 19, 2013, by President Benigno Aquino III.
-Later that year, on November 8, a powerful super typhoon Yolanda, also known as Typhoon Haiyan, badly hit northern Cebu, where Bogo City is located, and the city was not spared in the ensuing widespread devastation.
-Typhoon Yolanda destroyed almost everything from infrastructure to agriculture, with 90% of the populace left homeless, plus thirteen local fatalities among the National death toll of more than 6,000.
-City Hall was one of the structures damaged: its roof got ripped off, many windows were broken, and other parts of the building were badly damaged.

-Cityhood

-On June 16, 2007, the municipality Bogo becomes a city in the province of Cebu after ratification of Republic Act 9390.

-The Supreme Court declared the cityhood law of Bogo and 15 other cities unconstitutional after a petition filed by the League of Cities of the Philippines in its ruling on November 18, 2008.
-On December 22, 2009, the cityhood law of Bogo and 15 other municipalities regain its status as cities again after the court reversed its ruling on November 18, 2008.
-On August 23, 2010, the court reinstated its ruling on November 18, 2008, causing Bogo and 15 cities to become regular municipalities.
-Finally, on February 15, 2011, Bogo becomes a city again including the 15 municipalities declaring that the conversion to cityhood met all legal requirements.

-In 2013, after six years of legal battle, in its board resolution the League of Cities of the Philippines acknowledged and recognized the cityhood of Bogo and 15 other cities on July 19, 2013.
+Later that year, on November 8, Typhoon Haiyan (Yolanda) hit northern Cebu, including Bogo, leaving 90% of the populace homeless and killing 13 people.

+The city sustained extensive damage during the 2025 Cebu earthquake on September 30; 30 of the 72 deaths recorded came from Bogo.

 Geography

-Bogo City is located in the northeastern coast of Cebu province, on the principal island of Cebu.
+Bogo is located in the northeastern coast of Cebu province, on the principal island of Cebu.
 It is 99 km from Cebu City and is accessible by land and sea.
 Bogo has an area of 103.5 km2, which constitutes % of the area of Cebu island and % of the total land area of Cebu province.

-Bogo City is bordered on the north by the town of Medellin, to the west by the town of San Remigio, on the east by the Camotes Sea, and on the south by the town of Tabogon.
+Bogo is bordered on the north by the town of Medellin, to the west by the town of San Remigio, on the east by the Camotes Sea, and on the south by the town of Tabogon.